JiangboYu13/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Apply 'cv.undistort(...)' to images using the intrinsic matrix and distortion coefficient obtained from calibration step.
+Two examples of undistorted images are given:
 ![undistorted image 1][undist_img1]
 ![undistorted image 2][undist_img2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (defined as function  `hls_select(...)` in `pipeline_code.ipynb`).